charmed-kubernetes/kubernetes-docs/pages/k8s/benchmarking.md

-The `kubernetes-master`, `kubernetes-worker`, and `etcd` charms used by **Charmed Kubernetes** include a `cis-benchmark` action that will install, configure, and run the benchmark on respective components.
+The `kubernetes-master`, `kubernetes-worker`, and `etcd` charms used by **Charmed Kubernetes** include a `cis-benchmark` action that will install, configure, and run the benchmark on the respective components.
 Run this action on the units you wish to test with the following:

 ```bash
 juju run-action --wait etcd/0 cis-benchmark